hubertdungen/hdwebportfolio/README.md

 # Introduction
-***"Hubert Dungen Website Portfolio"*** **is a personal project to show others my skills on: graphic design, photography, storyboard, vectorization, 3D modeling, hmtl5, css and javascript.
-The best way I idealized was to make an interactive website with my gallery and some info for clients.**
+***"Hubert Dungen Website Portfolio"*** **is a personal project publish online my professional skills: graphic design, photography, storyboard, vectorization, 3D modeling, hmtl5, css and javascript.
+The best way I idealized was to make an interactive website with a gallery and some info for clients.**

 # How to Open/Run the website?
 Start the website by downloading the project folder and running the index.html file.